XwX-J0sh/CuteComputerCritters/frontend/critters/README.md

 Additionally, you can see your pet history on your profile page if you create an account.
 This game was designed with the goal, that it is free to play and portable.

-### Learnings
-The main takeaways from this project are:
-* To communicate earlier and more frequently with our lecturer (or potential client in a professional setting) on the scope, details and problems concerning our project
-* Reduce size of initial project to something more realistic
-* Focus on core features and making things work rather than adding unnecessary add-ons or getting lost in details e.g. adding more sprites
-### Tests and Test Coverage

-### Accessibility

 ## Used Technologies
 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.13.